drullandev/drullandev/README.md

 - 😄 Javascript: As an inseparable friend of the explorers, who was able to avoid to learn a big amount of technics to perform all th epossible and desiderable actions over a front ezxperience flows.
   - REACT:  i'm exercising hard
   - Vue: A little bit of practice, cause I was doing some manteinances and little modules
-  - JQuery...
+  - JQuery yeah...
 And Vanilla Gorilla! hahaha

 - 😄 Multiplatform: I Love it!
   - IONIC + React: i'm exercising hard